MaxKablaam/resume/src/entries/projects/olm.md

 end:
 ---

-Personal project.
-The _Olm_ is both an interactive sculpture and a tool for randomly generating ambient soundscapes and music.
+This personal project is both an interactive sculpture and a tool for randomly generating ambient soundscapes and music.